3022-2/stealer/README.md

 3: send main.py and requirements.txt to someone who has agreed to run it knowing what it will do

-4: they then need to run the command: pip install -r requirements.txt (if they are on a unix or mac based machine not all requirements will be installed, they will have to manually install them, pywin32==304 wont be installed on mac or unix but this isnt a problem as the program wont run the code that requires this), they need to run this command in command prompt in the same directory as the requirements.txt file
+4: they then need to run the command: pip install -r requirements.txt (if they are on a POSIX or mac based machine not all requirements will be installed, they will have to manually install them, pywin32==304 wont be installed on mac or unix but this isnt a problem as the program wont run the code that requires this), they need to run this command in command prompt in the same directory as the requirements.txt file

 5: tell them to run main.py, this will run the code and this content will be sent to your webhook: